 2) Mastador puppies eventually grow into large family dogs.

 So if you intend to own a Lab-mastiff pup, just be ready for his excessive energy when he is an adult.
 Moreover, being a humongous dog, he will need a lot of your attention to maintain his good health and temperament.

-The Mastador coat is generally short and smooth.
+Mastador coat is generally short and smooth.
 He will also spot a mini Mohawk on his spine as the hairs on his back tend to grow backward.
-The color of his coat will depend on the parent but generally, it should be red, fawn, red/brindle, fawn/brindle, or red-fawn-brindle.
+Color of his coat will depend on the parent but generally, it should be red, fawn, red/brindle, fawn/brindle, or red-fawn-brindle.
 He will also spot white patches on his paws and underbelly.